-Species Range: Eastern Tiger Salamanders occupy a large area east of the Missouri and Mississippi rivers, throughout the Ohio River drainage, and along the Atlantic Coast from Florida north to New York.
+Species Distribution: Eastern Tiger Salamanders occupy a large area east of the Missouri and Mississippi rivers, throughout the Ohio River drainage, and along the Atlantic Coast from Florida to New York.
 Additionally, many scattered disjunct populations exist which are seemingly isolated from other populations.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.

 Remarks: Research into the distributional boundary of the Eastern Tiger Salamander and Western Tiger Salamander in South Dakota is needed.
 Color and pattern variation and the potential to hybridize further complicates defining the exact boundary of these species in southeastern South Dakota.
 As larvae, these salamanders are often called a “mudpuppy” or “waterdog” and may appear similar to the Mudpuppy (Necturus maculosus), a much different salamander that is permanently aquatic and have four toes on their hind feet.
 Larval tiger salamanders are often sold as fishing bait, and individuals may be introduced to non-native sites by anglers.